 - Any company and/or its representative, whereby the Bank is acting as an intermediary, for the purpose of providing information with respect to the companies’ shareholders identities.

 8. Transfer of your personal data to a third country or to an international organisation

-Your personal data may be transferred to third countries [i.e. countries outside of the European Economic Area] in such cases as e.g. to execute your payment or investment orders [e.g. to correspondent banks] or if this data transfer is required by law [e.g. reporting obligation under Tax law] or you have given us your consent to do so.
+Your personal data may be transferred to third countries [i.e. countries outside of the European Economic Area] in such cases as e.g. to execute your payment or investment orders [e.g. to correspondent banks] or if this data transfer is required by law [e.g. reporting obligation under Tax law] or you have given us your consent to do so or where the Bank uses service providers for certain tasks which they or their service providers may have their headquarters, parent companies or data centers in a third country.
 Processors in third countries are obligated to comply with the European data protection standards and to provide appropriate safeguards in relation to the transfer of your data in accordance with GDPR Article 46.